Six paperbacks for the price of four

-Veteran barrister Judith Burton and energetic young solicitor Constance Lamb search for the truth in three page-turning courtroom dramas, each with an AI twist
+Veteran barrister Judith Burton and energetic young solicitor Constance Lamb search for the truth in six page-turning courtroom dramas, each with a topical twist.

 Shortlisted for the Waverton Good Read Award